magikcypress/personal-root-website-vuepress-next/docs/blog/Gaufrette.md

 # Gaufrette

-_Quote Of The Day_ : Tu as cru que la vie est une gaufrette ?
+_Quote Of The Day_ : Tu as cru que la vie était une gaufrette ?

 Sarahbie